Meantone 1/3 Comma

 Meantone temperaments are used today by historically-informed performance groups, harpsichordists, and organists specializing in Renaissance and early Baroque music.
 Period instrument ensembles frequently employ meantone to restore the original sound world of this repertoire.

-Tunable supports Third-Comma Meantone and 15 other tuning systems including equal temperament, Pythagorean, just intonation, and well temperaments.
+Tunable supports Meantone 1/3 Comma and 17 other tuning systems including equal temperament, Pythagorean, just intonation, and well temperaments.
 See exact Hz values in real-time as you play.

 Related Pages